-It’s a great idea to choose an activity that will cause long term success.
-You’ve got to like exactly what you do, however if you cannot discover adequate work to get you through the winter, exactly what’s the point?
-So do a little research, checked out the papers and ask people on the jobsite what they make and where they see the sell 5 years.
-You might be amazed.
+It’s a good idea to select an activity that will lead to long term success.
+You’ve got to like what you do, but if you can’t discover adequate work to get you through the winter, exactly what’s the point?
+So do a little research, read the documents and ask people on the jobsite exactly what they earn and where they see the trade in five years.
+You may be surprised.

 BH21 7” width=”320″ height=”200″ />